-This could be a good age for making the introductions but you’ll have to supervise them carefully.
+This could be a good age for making introductions, but you’ll have to supervise them carefully.
 If the older cat is showing signs of aggression, you may need to slow down the introduction process, simply to keep the kitten safe.

 Supervise those first meetings but make sure you don’t add to the stress yourself.
-Use a very calm and soothing tone of voice – if you speak at all.
-Even if your cat shows signs of fear or aggression, avoid shouting or reprimanding her.
-Doing so will only make her associate the kitten with negative – and scary – sensations.
+Use a very calm and soothing tone of voice if you speak at all.

 3. Two to four months old